-- Pre-heat the oven to 150ºC fan forced.
+- Pre-heat the oven to 150C (300F or gas mark 2).
 Line a baking tray with baking paper and set aside.

 - Place the egg white into a clean stainless steel or glass bowl free from grease or dirt.
 Whip to soft peaks using clean electric beaters.
 Add 1 tbsp of castor sugar to the egg whites and beat for 20-30 seconds or until the sugar has dissolved.
 Continue to add the sugar in this way until you have a glossy meringue.
 Sprinkle the almond meal and cocoa powder over and fold using a spatula to form a smooth batter.

 - Transfer the batter to a disposable piping bag, twist the opening to enclose the filling and carefully cut off the tip of the bag to create a hole 2cm in diameter.